FAQ

 How do I see the number of downloads for a particular file (i.e. a newsletter PDF, or a template file PDF)?

-Select PDF from the 'File Types' table and then use the Zoom Menu to Zoom to the URL's report,
+Select PDF from the 'File Types' table and then use the Zoom Menu to Zoom to the URL's report, then Select the PDF you need to get an overview of that file.

 For full details, see Zooming on single files